Is there anything more heartwarming than seeing those around you achieve their hopes and dreams?

-This year, Carrie performed in two musicals: The Addams Family, which saw her performing in both the UK and in Singapore, and The Christmasaurus.
+This year, Carrie performed in two musicals: The Addams Family, which saw her performing in both the UK and Singapore, and The Christmasaurus.
 Oh, and did we mention her role as Truly Scrumptious in 2016’s Chitty Chitty Bang Bang was awarded the Best Actress In A New Production Award at the 2016 BroadwayWorld Awards?
-Where books are concerned, Carrie not only released All That She Can See, but also announced she’d be releasing a new novel in 2018!
-Finally, if that wasn’t enough, she announced four solo concerts for this coming March, two of which sold out almost immediately!
+In the world of books, Carrie not only released All That She Can See, but also announced she’d be releasing a new novel in 2018!
+And as if that wasn’t enough, she announced four solo concerts for this coming March, two of which sold out almost immediately!

 2017 has left us asking one question: is there anything you can’t do, Carrie?

 11 YouTubers who absolutely smashed 2017!
 It really has been a massive year for many of our faves and we look forward to seeing what 2018 has in store for each and every one of them.
 If this year is any indication, then we think it’ll be pretty awesome.

 Don’t want to let go of 2017?
 Neither do we:

 - Five of the Best: Send-Offs to 2017

 - The UK’s Ten Most Viewed Videos of 2017